Kanna Unnai Thedukiren: Soundtrack

+The film's soundtrack was composed by Ilaiyaraaja and released as an album during May 2000.
+Indiainfo wrote "Illayaraja seems to have composed this album with a laid back attitude for most of the numbers in this five-number album remind you of his earlier numbers".

 Release

 The film released in August 2001 to mixed reviews, with a critic noting "the film might have turned into a success provided it has had a good screenplay, but the "film lacks in speed" and "Sathyan, young as he is, is unable to carry the whole film on his shoulders".
+Another critic noted "The story line is different from the regular masala Tamil Movies and it had the potential to become a good family movie with a serious story.
+Instead, it appears to be a movie version of a mediocre, melodramatic T.V. play !
+The main reason is poor casting & direction.
+The last 2 reels of the movie are very cinematic and the director Jeeva Selvaraj could have come up with a better climax".
 The film did not perform well at the box office and became Sathyan's final film as a lead actor.
 He subsequently chose to feature in films as a comedian.